limscoder/react-present/README.md

 ## Screen sharing and remote meetings

-Slide transitions cause some screen sharing apps like WebEx have significant lag.
+Slide transitions cause some screen sharing apps like WebEx to have significant lag.
 Disable transitions by pressing `ctrl-t`.